What is the pituitary gland?

 Medical conditions related to the pituitary gland

 The pituitary gland can become disturbed and make too much or too little of a hormone.
 It can also be the site of a tumour, which can cause problems by squashing the surrounding brain tissue.
-Most tumours in the pituitary gland are benign and only cause problems when they change hormone levels or take up too much space.
+Most tumours in the pituitary gland are not cancerous and only cause problems when they change hormone levels or take up too much space.

 Here are some of the more common pituitary conditions.